Out of 3,000 Items at Nordstrom's Anniversary Sale, These Are the Very Best

-Today is a glorious day — it’s the start of much-anticipated Nordstrom’s Annual Anniversary Sale!
+Shopaholics, it’s the best time of the year — the much-anticipated Nordstrom's Anniversary Sale is here!

-Well, kind of.
-The sale doesn’t open to the public until July 21st, but if you have a Nordstrom credit card, you can gain early access and shop a sneak peek selection of the hottest must-have items starting today (you will also get access if you sign up for a card).

-So far, it’s worth the hype: The retailer is offering over 3,000 items at reduced prices.
-We’re talking about major markdowns on tons of the trendiest fall styles, including block heel booties, striped blazers, velvet accessories and more.
+So far, it’s totally worth the hype: The retailer is offering over 3,000 items at reduced prices.
+We’re talking about major markdowns on tons of the trendiest fall styles, including vintage floral print dresses, candy-colored blazers, velvet heels and more.

 Handbags

-A cream colored hobo bag is great if you love a minimal and modern vibe, but if you’re looking for something more lady-like, a top handle satchel is perfect.
-For something more playful, opt for a pink velvet crossbody.
+A navy hobo bag is great if you love a minimal and modern vibe, but if you’re looking for something more lady-like, a chain strap shoulder bag is perfect.
+For something more playful, opt for a floral print crossbody.

 Tops